unRekable/Crypto-Market-Fetcher/README.md

 ## Notes

 - You need to provide your API credentials for the supported exchanges in the `fetch.py` script.
 - For `trades` data, fetched trades are saved directly to the CSV file and can be resumed from the last progress, which is tracked in a progress file.
 The conversion to Parquet format is performed at the end of the `trades` retrieval.
+The progress file is automatically removed upon successful completion.
 - The fetched data will be saved as Parquet and CSV files in the current directory.
 - The script will handle rate limits and automatically pause when needed.
-A progress file is used to resume fetching from the last progress, and it will be removed upon successful completion.

 ## Contributing